b4pm-devops/sostrades-pre-commit/README.md

-# header-hook
+# sostrades-pre-commit

 ## Overview

-Pre-commit hook to update the headers of SoSTrades files
+Pre-commit hooks for SoSTrades development.

 ## Installation

-Install the latest version with `pip install header-hook`.
+Install the latest version with `pip install sostrades-pre-commit`.

 See [pip](https://pip.pypa.io/en/stable/getting-started/) for more information.